 After visiting Victor Hugo's house, come and discover Balzac's house!
 It's a verdant setting with a view of the Eiffel Tower, hidden from view and perfect for quiet sunbathing.
 Freshly renovated, the house-museum of the famous writer is once again open to the public.
 It was here in Passy that Balzac lived for seven years and wrote La Comédie Humaine.
 The house, now a museum, reveals Balzac's personal life: manuscripts, everyday objects, paintings, engravings and first editions.

 In 1908, Louis Baudier de Royaumont rented Balzac's apartment and transformed it into a museum, inaugurated in July 1910.
 A few years later, the pavilion was listed as a historic monument, as were the gardens.
 Work was scheduled for the 2000s, but was delayed and the Maison de Balzac did not reopen until 2019.
-The renovated building houses the author's documents, manuscripts, rare editions, paintings and unusual objects, such as his coffee pot.
+The renovated building houses Balzac's documents, manuscripts, rare editions, paintings and unusual objects, such as his coffee pot.

 One of the rooms holds the secrets of La Comédie humaine, the famous collection of his 90 works.
 Nearly 1,000 of the work's 6,000 characters are grouped together in engravings, and there's also a 14.50 m painting of the characters' genealogy, which he largely imagined in this house.
-On the courtyard side, a library is open to anyone interested in the collections.
+On the courtyard side, a library is open to anyone interested in his collections.

 After visiting the building, the adjoining garden is an excellent place to take a refreshing break.
 Out of sight, under the eye of the Eiffel Tower, almost 650 m² are available to lie in the sun, read on a bench or enjoy one of the excellent cakes offered by Rose Bakery 's English trunk shop.
 Perfect for a moment of relaxation and culture, leaving the hustle and bustle of the capital behind for a while.